KristopherLeads/stylish/README.md

 **Style Guide Not Found**
 - Ensure the style guide file exists in the `style_guides/` directory
-- Check that the filename matches exactly (case-sensitive)
+- Check that the filename matches exactly

 **Processing Takes Too Long**
-- Large content may take longer to process
-- Consider breaking large documents into smaller sections
+- Large content may take longer to process via OpenAI - if you keep failing processing, consider breaking large documents into smaller sections

 **Memory Issues**
 - Restart the application if you encounter memory issues
-- Consider using a more powerful OpenAI model for better performance

-### Support

-For support and questions:
-- Open an issue on GitHub
-- Check existing issues for similar problems
-- Review the documentation above